jsabol/jsabol-portfolio/src/projects/faneverything.md

 The survey produced four major discoveries:

-1. Over half of users are on mobile devices.
+1. Over half of potential users are on mobile devices.
 2. Many users are reading in the evening or in bed.
-3. Writing quality is a major painpoint.
+3. Writing quality is a major pain point.
 4. The vast majority of people are using sorting and filtering features to find fanfiction.

 ![](/img/faneverything/animated-stickies-slow.gif)